juliariec/notion-cms/README.md

 I set the script on a timer and then installed it as a Windows service so that it always runs in the background.

 ## Setup and installation
+### Requirements
+Your machine will need Node.js and Git installed and a local Git repository for the blog in question.
+For more information about Git requirements, see [here](https://www.npmjs.com/package/simple-git).

+### Steps
 1. Clone this repository on your local machine and run `npm install` to install all relevant modules.
 2. If you want to use it as a Windows service, also run `npm link node-windows`.
 3. Create an `.env` file with the following variables: